 This project will provide a new bespoke headquarters for Qatar Airways, and as part of their brand recognition strategy, will advocate the importance of the client’s retail presence at No. 10 and 11 Conduit Street in Westminster.
-The client has since 1997 occupied this site historically representative of the sales offices of many international airlines and within close proximity to the luxury retail and tourism destinations of the West End.

 The new five-storey building integrates a contemporary office environment and a retail ticket showroom reflecting the ideology of Qatar Airways and responding to the programme requirements of the 5-star airline that has received numerous accolades for outstanding service and operational excellence.
 The project replaces two late 1940s and early 1950s buildings constructed following the demolition of four-storey Georgian terrace buildings that had been severely damaged during World War II.